All Episodes

 And the effort will be brought to a screeching halt.

-And the little children like Farid Zakaria who want to live in this precious land of the center.
+And the little children like Fareed Zakaria who want to live in this precious land of the center, where the smartest people in the room supposedly operate.

-Where the smartest people in the room supposedly operate, where all the great things show me, Farid, great legislation written by moderates in American history.
+Show me, Fareed, great legislation written by moderates in American history.

 Show me the book in the library, great moderates in American history.

-Show me where Ronald Reagan moved to the center in dealing with the Soviets.
+Show me where Ronald Reagan moved to the center in dealing with the Soviets and in cutting taxes.

 Democrats moved to the right.